grew-nlp/grew_doc/content/usage/cli.md

 # Compile

 For the Grew-match server (`grew_daemon`) or for the command `grew count`, it is required to first compile corpora.
-For these two usage, sets of corpora are described in a [JSON file](../../doc/corpora).
+For these two usages, sets of corpora are described in a [JSON file](../../doc/corpora).

 For compilation, the command is: